 As such, this type of hosting can get expensive for two reasons:

 The upside?
 You can have full control over your servers and data.
-At the same time, owning your own servers can result to be a lot cheaper than renting them in the long term—especially if you have a dedicated IT team to help with that.
+At the same time, owning your own servers can result in being a lot cheaper than renting them in the long term, especially if you have a dedicated IT team to help with that.

 So, if you own a relatively large healthcare practice that has the funds to be in control of its own system, a physician-hosted EHR system is just right for you.